How it works

 |---|---|---|

-create_goal | /goal-start skill | Insert a new goal row.
+create_goal | /goal-start skill or explicit natural-language goal request | Insert a new goal row with either budget_profile or token_budget.
 Replaces any prior completed/abandoned goal for this session. |

 get_goal | Worker, evaluator subagent | Read the active goal — used by the evaluator to learn the objective. |

-update_goal | Worker on completion | Transition status. completed_by enum distinguishes self_update from evaluator. |
+update_goal | Worker on completion or genuine blocker | Transition to complete or blocked. completed_by enum distinguishes self_update from evaluator for completion. |

 Reading the code